Jodahr/pandas_pipeline_classes/README.md

 # pandas_pipeline_classes

-The classes implemented in this python package can be used in sklearn pipeline.
-Instead of returning a numpy array they return a pandas DataFrame.
+Instead of returning a numpy array like the sklearn preprocessing classes they return a pandas DataFrame.

 ## Installation
 You can install the package via pip:

 `pip install git+https://github.com/jodahr/pandas_pipeline_classes`

+## Requirements
+- pandas
+- numpy
+- sklearn

 ## HACKING:

-- create substructe of the package
+- fix HighCardinality Scheme